-The model with c = 90 shows, for the first three months after the programme has finished a strong and significant negative effect of $\exp(-1.36) = 0.25$ and for the remaining period an insignificant effect.
+The model with c = 90 shows a strong and significant negative effect of exp(-1.36) = 0.25 for the first three months after the programme has finished and an insignificant effect for the remaining period.
 Thus, in the period up to three months after completion of the programme, we find a hazard rate that is reduced by 75%.
-For the model where the treatment effect is allowed to shift after 180 days, we again find for the period up to six months a negative significant effect of $\exp(-1.09) = 0.33$ , but for the remaining periods a positive significant effect of $\exp(0.22) = 1.25$ .
-The model implies, that in the period up to six months after programme completion the hazard rate is reduced to 33% and after six months, it increases to 125% of the baseline hazard.
-Finally, the model with c = 360 again shows a negative significant effect for the period up to one year, which is smaller than the effect for the model with c = 180 and a positive but insignificant effect
+For the model where the treatment effect is allowed to shift after 180 days, we again find a negative significant effect of exp(-1.09) = 0.33 for the period up to six months, but a positive significant effect of exp(0.22) = 1.25for the remaining periods.
+The model implies that in the period up to six months after programme completion the hazard rate is reduced to 33%, and after six months it increases to 125 % of the baseline hazard.
+Finally, the model with c = 360 again shows a negative significant effect for the period up to one year, which is smaller than the effect for the model with c = 180, and a positive but insignificant effect for the remaining period.
+Calculating the associated impact on the expected unemployment duration under the assumption that the participant enters a JCS after one year, we find an increase by 14% for the model with c = 90, an increase by 12.6% for the model with c = 180 and for the model with c = 360an increase by 9.8%.